Staying Fresh: Efficient Algorithms for Timely Social Information Distribution: Abstract

 \section{Abstract}

-In location-based social networks (LBSNs), such as Gowalla and Waze, users sense urban point-of-interest (PoI) information (e.g., restaurants' queue length and real-time traffic conditions) in the vicinity and share such information with friends in online social networks.
-Given each user's social connections and the severe lags in disseminating fresh PoI to all users, major LBSNs aim to enhance users' social PoI sharing by selecting a subset $k$ out of all $m$ users as hotspots and broadcasting their PoI information to the entire user community.
-This motivates us to study a new combinatorial optimization problem by integrating two urban sensing and online social networks.
+In location-based social networks (LBSNs), users sense urban point-of-interest (PoI) information in the vicinity and share such information with friends in online social networks.
+Given users' limited social connections and severe lags in disseminating fresh PoI to all, major LBSNs aim to enhance users' social PoI sharing by selecting $k$ out of $m$ users as hotspots and broadcasting their fresh PoI information to the entire user community.
+This motivates us to study a new combinatorial optimization problem that involves the interplay between an urban sensing network and an online social network.
 We prove that this problem is NP-hard and also renders existing approximation solutions not viable.
-Through analyzing the interplay effects between the sensing and social networks, we successfully transform the involved PoI-sharing process across two networks to matrix computations for deriving a closed-form objective and present a polynomial-time algorithm to ensure ($1-\frac{m-2}{m}(\frac{k-1}{k})^k$) approximation of the optimum.
-Furthermore, we allow each selected user to move around and sense more PoI information to share.
-To this end, we propose an augmentation-adaptive algorithm, which benefits from a resource-augmented technique and achieves bounded approximation, ranging from $\frac{1}{k}(1-\frac{1}{e})$ to $1-\frac{1}{e}> 0.632$ by adjusting our augmentation factors.
+Through analyzing the interplay effects between the two networks, we successfully transform the involved PoI-sharing process across two networks to matrix computations for deriving a closed-form objective to hold desirable properties (e.g., submodularity and monotonicity).
+This finding enables us to develop a polynomial-time algorithm that guarantees a ($1-\frac{m-2}{m}(\frac{k-1}{k})^k$) approximation of the optimum.
+Furthermore, we allow each selected user to move around and sense more PoI information to share and propose an augmentation-adaptive algorithm with decent performance guarantees.
 Finally, our theoretical results are corroborated by our simulation findings using both synthetic and real-world datasets.